sonicbikes/sonic-bike-init/README.md

 Sonic Bike Init
 ============================

 Scripts used to startup the sonic bike system.
-There are three elements that need configering in order to get the system up and running:
+There are four seperate elements that need to be installed/configured in order to get the system up and running on a Beaglebone Black:

-- Operorating system gi

-To Install everything from scratch
+- A. Operating system: 3.8.13-bone47.
+- B. Init scripts: Contains ultility scripts for auto-start etc.
+- C. The sonic bike software: app-findingsong OR app-swap.
+- D. SD Card: Contains a configeration file, sound and map files.

+A. Operating system: Check you are running the correct version
 ------------------------------------------------
 Check if you are running kernel version "3.8.13-bone47".
 If you have an earler or later version then we can't be sure that things will work properly as we found errors with audio playback in later versions of the kernal.
 Use the following command to find out which version of the kernal you are running: